 There used to be a decent selection of pet poison and animal poison apps on the Play Store.
-However, most of them haven’t had an update in years and don’t run well on modern devices.
+However, most of them haven’t been updated in years and don’t run well on modern devices.
 Thus, if you fear your pet has ingested poison, the current best method is a simple Google Search.
-As a test, we asked Google about whether or not dogs could eat grapes and we got a straight answer right away.
-If you want to explore Play Store offerings, APCC by ASPCA used to be the gold standard and Vet CPD is pretty good as well.
+As a test, we asked Google about whether or not dogs could eat grapes, and we got a straight answer right away.
+If you want to explore Play Store offerings, APCC by ASPCA used to be the gold standard, and Vet CPD is pretty good as well.
 If either of those apps get updates, we’ll put them back on this list.

 Price: Free / Varies

 Rover is kind of like Airbnb for pets, but mostly dogs.
 You can find dog sitters in your area for your trips out of town, vacations, or other events where you won’t be home to take care of the dog.
 The service includes a messaging service so you can talk to the dog sitter as much as you want and a rating system to find the ones you want the most.
 The sitter can also send you photos over the app.
 It’s a great service for dog sitting.
 The only downside is the app sometimes has waves of bugs.
 For instance, at the time of this writing, people are having issues uploading photos to the app’s chat room.
 It’ll pass sooner or later, but it’s still a minor annoyance.

 Pawprint is a pet medical records tracker.
 You can input your animals, their microchip numbers, their medications (where necessary), their vet visits, and even their home of residence.
 The app also features reminders for certain tasks (like booster shots), original documents from vets, and more.
 Your pet’s vet has to be a part of the network for this to work, but it’s a simple app with a lot of functionality.
 The learning curve can be steep for some, but it’s not too big of a deal.